 The hospitals across the county aimed at achieving better health outcomes through increased investment and adequate local capacity where it provided services by employing people within the county.
 The findings on community awareness suggested that the health facilities across the county had embraced community awareness and they were thus able to offer affordable and healthcare services to all irrespective of distance.
 However, there was no clear framework of education on MCH program across communities in the county though agreed widely that communities should take active part in improving their own health outcomes in which CHW's education plays a vital role.
-This finding was supported by the findings of Das-Gupta, Grandvoinnett and Romani, (2004) in their study on State-Community Synergies in Community-Driven Development that, it is critical to strengthen community's role in the process of enhancing MCH services, particularly in organizing campaigns for creating awareness as this may help in increasing accountability for care provided at the community level.
+This finding was supported by the findings of Das-Gupta, Grandvoinnett and Romani, (2004) in their study on State-Community's role in the process of enhancing MCH services, particularly in organizing campaigns for creating awareness as this may help in increasing accountability for care provided at the community level.